بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “[o]n the day he had a great wealth in his possession, he asked himself why he should be blessed with such wealth, while the Muslims were suffering from a great poverty: ‘Am I better than them?
 He answered himself: ‘No doubt, I’m not better than they.
 Then, let’s live equally in such a bliss.”

-Thus, Abu Bakr (may Allah be pleased with him) was a man of great faith and humbleness, and when anyone tried to praise him or remind him of his great “position in Allah’s sight”, he would worry about his sins instead.
-That was the mark of a man who refused to be proud and vainglorious, even though he was already promised a place in Paradise!
+Thus, Abu Bakr (may Allah be pleased with him) was a man of great faith and humbleness, and when anyone tried to praise him or remind him of his great “position in Allah’s sight”, he would worry about his sins instead and would say “I’m not the best of you”.
+That was the mark of a man who refused to be proud and vainglorious, even though he was already promised a place in Paradise.

 But Chick’s lies did not stop there.
 The evil Muslim teacher, after having misquoted Abu Bakr (may Allah be pleased with him), then told his young students that: